kaushik-l/matlab-util-tools/README.md

 # matlab-util-tools
-Matlab custom functions that should really be built-in
+useful Matlab functions not available in the standard library